Niryo/controllerim/README.md

 ### `<ProvideController controller={controllerInstance}/>`:
-If you want your controller instance to be visible to your child component, you must explicitly provide it using ProvideController.
+If you want your controller instance to be visible to your child components, you must explicitly provide it using ProvideController.

 #### Usage example:
 ```javascript